America at war! (1941– ) (Part 1)

 One trouble with this war so far is – no bands.
 Anyway, not enough bands.

-During the period between World War I and the present one, such things as martial music and flag-waving fell into disfavor.
+During the period between the World War and the present one, such things as martial music and flag-waving fell into disfavor.
 It was felt that they tended to excite interest in war, and no one wanted to do that.

 Now that we are at war, however, we can make good use of the emotional “shot in the arm” that is provided by band music, parades, cheers, songs and, yes, flag-waving.
 Singing nations have always fought better than dour ones.